 - Schedule it – Use your phone calendar or paper calendar to schedule the birthdays.
 I have alarms set for 1 week prior to their actual birthday.

 - Buy stamps – buy more than you think you’ll need.
 Make sure they are “Forever” stamps.

 - Buy a box of cards – My box of cards from Walmart was $2 for 12 cards.
 You can’t beat that.
 (Target does not have boxes of birthday cards, I found this out when I was trying to spend my mystery gift card.)
 Dollar store is another great option if you want to be more personalized.
 Click here for 50 cent Dollar Tree cards

 - Go to the bank – Withdraw the exact amount you’ll need for the year.
 Be fancy and ask for crisp bills.
 You could also buy gift cards for the year if you prefer that route.

-- Place the cards back in the box – Write on the outside of the box 2019.
-Look like a thoughtful hero through all of 2019!
+- Place the cards back in the box – Write on the outside of the box 2020 Birthdays.
+Look like a thoughtful hero through all of 2020!

-Another fun task is to go through your coworkers birthday list and then preset Happy Birthday emails to be sent at 7 am on their birthday.
+Another fun task is to go through your coworkers’ birthday list and then preset Happy Birthday emails to be sent at 7 am on their birthday.
 You can do this in outlook.
-Send a message to them with meme or cartoon and then BCC yourself as well so you notify yourself that you sent it.
+Send a message to them with a meme or cartoon and then BCC yourself as well to remind yourself about how throughtful you are.